MoiseRousseau/Salome-PFLOTRAN-Interface/README.md

 ### Prerequisites

 The plugin should work as is for ASCII output.
 Yet, if you want to use the HDF5 file output (which is a better choice at my thought - faster and less hard drive space), you will need to install the h5py module within Salome.
+Note, since version 9.3.0, Salome is built-in with the pip and h5py package, but I could not make it work.
+If you encounter the same difficulty, you can install it manually.
 To do so, you can follow the following step:
 1. Download the following package:
 * **pip wheel installator**: https://pypi.org/project/pip/ - for example, the "pip-19.1.1-py2.py3-none-any.whl" one
 * **pkgconfig wheel installator**: https://pypi.org/project/pkgconfig/ - for example, the "pkgconfig-1.5.1-py2.py3-none-any.whl" one